German Fatherland Party: Source of funding

 The party's political influence peaked in the summer of 1918 when it had around 1,250,000 members.
 Close ties existed between the Fatherland Party and the Supreme Army Command (Oberste Heeresleitung) with the military providing the party’s main source of funding and featuring statements from the party in the military’s official publication Militär-Wochenblatt.
 Many former officers joined the DVLP; those on active duty were not permitted to participate in any political party.
 The party was officially dissolved during the German Revolution on 10 December 1918.
 Most of its members later joined the German National People's Party (DNVP), the major national-conservative party in Germany during the Weimar Republic.
 Before the rise of the Nazi Party, it was the major conservative and nationalist party in Weimar Germany.

-Head of the noticeably large head office of the party with its last nine departments and up to 137 employees were (one after the other) Kapp's close confidante Georg Wilhelm Schiele, Franz Ferdinand Eiffe, and Konrad Scherer.
+Head of the noticeably large head office of the party with its last nine departments and up to 137 employees were (one after the other) Kapp's close confidants Georg Wilhelm Schiele, Franz Ferdinand Eiffe, and Konrad Scherer.
 Huge sums of money were incurred for the maintenance and activities of the DVLP party apparatus, which were completely unusual for other contemporary parties.
 In addition, the party gave the bulk of its literature and other propaganda material completely free of charge.
 This effort could not possibly be covered only by membership fees and occasional donations.
 In the spring of 1918 alone, the sum of the initially uncovered expenses averaged 142,000 marks per month.

 In addition to the support from the Pan-German League, the Fatherland Party also received additional support from a number of nationalist organizations and pressure groups.
 Among them were the German Eastern Marches Society, German Navy League, German Colonial Society, German Anti-Semitic Organization and the Defence League.
 These organizations became collectively known as the nationale Verbände.